martinandersen3d/github-ssh-key-setup/Readme.md

-# Quick Setup of SSH Keys for Github
+# Quick Setup of SSH Keys for Github And Azure

 ## 1. Clone this project
 ```